Our Mission:

 We take pride in making the time to ensure our work is of great quality and value to its beneficiaries; in each endeavour, we understand the definition and measure of its success.

 We are honest and true to our values.
-We do what we say we are going to do, learning from our mistakes and making amends, guided by elders and community across the State.
+We do what we say we are going to do, learning from our mistakes and making amends, guided by Elders and community across the State.

 We aim to embed self-determination, grounded in cultural awareness and respect, as the basis of our work in all communities.
 FORM recognises that the Aboriginal peoples of Western Australia are the Custodians of the Country, their Culture, and their Communities, in all respects.